-Small-sized Pre-Romanesque and Romanesque churches, Gothic wood-carvings, triptychs and illuminated books are some fine examples of the Spanish art history, while in the Muslim areas, the Moorish palaces and mosques of Al-Andalus (Granada, Cordoba and Seville) are also highly representative of the country's cultural heritage.
+Small-sized Pre-Romanesque and Romanesque churches, Gothic wood-carvings, triptychs and illuminated books are some fine examples of the Christian side of Spanish art history

 The decadence of the Baroque led to Rococo and then to Neoclassicism, movements which were clearly indebted to their French counterparts.
 The most significant painter of the 18th century was Francisco de Goya.
 A painter of notable portraits of the monarchy (The Family of Charles IV), Goya would subsequently focus on social and political subject matter, turning to the French occupation of Spain to depict the horrors of war.
 Practically confined to his home La Quinta del Sordo (so called due to the artist's deafness), Goya devoted the last days of his life to darker, even mournful, subject matter.

 Spain's contribution to 20th-century art can be summed up in two essential and revolutionary movements, Cubism and Surrealism.

 was a reaction to traditional modes of representation, characterized by single viewpoint perspective.
 Pablo Picasso

 and Georges Braque abandoned this premise, thereby introducing the fourth dimension (time) in painting.
 The style was characterized by its use of geometric shapes, interlocking planes, and austere color range; it would also receive the influence of primitive art, chiefly African tribal masks and Iberian pottery.